tjmahr/tjmahr.github.io/_posts/2019-11-25-another-mixed-effects-model-visualization.md

-I have discovered that incrementally and didactically building up my plots over multiple code chunks creates a hassle for Future Me when copypasting plotting code, so the final, complete code is below.
+I have discovered that incrementally and didactically building up my plots over multiple code chunks creates a hassle for Future Me when copypasting plotting code, so the final, complete code is provided below.

 ```r